 Abstract Application of quantum mechanics to the electrons in the periodic potential of the crystal lattice yields the energy bands separated from each other by forbidden energy gaps.
-Depending on how the energy states are occupied by electrons, we deal with electrical conductors, semiconductors, or insulators.
+The approximations with bound electrons (F. Bloch) and with nearly-free electrons (R. Peierls) are discussed.
+Depending on how the energy states within the bands are occupied by electrons, we deal with electrical conductors, semiconductors, or insulators.